katur/localizome/README.md

 =====================================

-Django web interface for a genomics project examining the localization patterns of proteins in the _C. elegans_ early embryo.
+Django web interface for a genomics project examining the localization patterns of proteins in the _Caenorhabditis elegans_ early embryo.

 See requirements.txt for dependencies.